DW2MC/DW2ModLoader/ReleaseTemplate/README.md

 | `DW2Net6Win-Undo.reg` | This undoes what the other two change such that the normal `DistantWorlds2.exe` is run by Steam/GoG/etc. |

-### What about that empty `mods` folder?
+### What about that ``.keep` file in the `mods` directory?

-This is where you will extract your modifications.
+The `mods` directory is where you will extract your modifications.

 Extracting this package to your game directory just creates the directory for you.

+The `.keep` file is empty, it just holds that directory in place for packaging purposes.

+You can safely remove it if you want.